Ludwig Rubiner: The social critic

 In 1912 Ludwig Rubiner renounced literary criticism and committed himself to concentrating on social criticism.
-In Paris published a literary-political manifesto "Der Dichter greift in die Politik" (loosely "The poet engages in politics"), which was appeared later that same year in the pages of Die Aktion.
+In Paris published a literary-political manifesto "Der Dichter greift in die Politik" (loosely "The poet engages in politics"), which appeared later that same year in the pages of Die Aktion.
 In 1913 he published "Die Kriminalsonette" which he had co-written with the American businessman, Livingstone Hahn and Friedrich Eisenlohr, a fellow contributor to Die Aktion.
 He translated and wrote an introduction to an adventure novel by Eugène François Vidocq, a writer who as a young man lived through the French Revolution and its Napoleonic aftermath.
-The translation was published in 1920.Mémoires de Vidocq, chef de la police de Sûreté, jusqu’en 1827.
-Deutsche Übersetzung von Ludwig Rubiner aus dem Jahr 1920: Landstreicherleben.
+The translation was published in 1920.